SilverSokolova/TTYD-Recipes/README.md

 # TTYD-Recipes
- Interactive cookbook webpage for 'Paper Mario: The Thousand-Year Door' on Nintendo Switch!
+ Interactive cooking recipe webpage for 'Paper Mario: The Thousand-Year Door' on Nintendo Switch!